Trust img

 What are the complications of Klinefelter syndrome?

-If left untreated, Klinefelter syndrome can lead to the following complications:
+If left untreated, Klinefelter syndrome can lead to complications affecting physical health, hormones, and emotional well-being.

 How is Klinefelter syndrome diagnosed?